Tr – Azam Ali, an Ahmadi Moslem – Ch 19 – Son’s Education

 Father had dedicated his life to raise his children to emulate the Holy Prophet Mohammed (peace and blessings of Allah on him) because God Almighty had made him the Best Exemplar.

 Father sought for me the best educational institute that would continue what he had started.
 He was the Senior Civil Judge in 1950 in Lyallpur (now Faisal Abad).
-He went to Lahore High Court for an official business.
+He went to Lahore High Court for official business.
 Later he visited the Head of the Ahmadiyya Movement in Islam, Khaleefatool Massih II r.a.
 There he met Hafiz Mirza Nasir Ahmad, the principal of T I College.
-He talked of his son, me, who had just matriculated, and the principal recommended his college.
+Father talked of me who had just matriculated, and the principal recommended his college.

 Back home Father told me, 14, that he had decided to send me to Talim-ul-Islam College in Lahore.
 I can’t exactly recollect my fear or excitement of going to live in college dorm away from home.
 But what I later experienced was an entirely new kind of life I had never even imagined.